 resolution grids, consistent analysis methodologies, and error corrections.

-Scientific publications using H*Wind products should cite one or more
+Scientific publications using any of the older H*Wind products should cite one

 Powell, M. D., S. Murillo, P. Dodge, E. Uhlhorn, J. Gamache, V. Cardone,

 A. Cox, S. Otero, N. Carrasco, B. Annane, and R. St. Fleur, 2010:

 Reconstruction of Hurricane Katrina?s wind fields for storm surge and

 wave hindcasting.
 Ocean Engineering, 37, 26-36.

 Powell, M. D., S. H. Houston, L. R. Amat, and N Morisseau-Leroy,

 1998: The HRD real-time hurricane wind analysis system.
 J. Wind